 After all, your front door and porch décor easily build excitement and set the tone for what’s to come once you’re inside the house, right?

-If you’re thinking that decorating your front door has to be super time consuming – let that thought go right now – it doesn’t have to be fancy to feel festive at all!
+If you’re thinking that decorating your front door has to be super time-consuming, don’t sweat it!
+A holiday wreath doesn’t have to be fancy to feel festive at all!

-In fact, the diy ice skate wreath I’m going to share with you today is one of those projects that is so quick and easy it will literally dress up your front porch or back patio in minutes.
+In fact, the DIY ice skate wreath I’m going to share with you today is so quick and easy it will literally dress up your front porch or back patio in minutes.

 Quick & Easy DIY Ice Skate Wreath Supplies: